 1. Trademark.
-A trademark is anything you use to identify and distinguish your goods and services from competitive goods and services.

-a.
-Generic terms define the good or service.
-They are not protectable.
-Miller's audacious "Let's sell 'em diluted beer" gamble succeeded when its LITE brand created a low-calorie beer market.
-That success was wasted because LITE was unprotectable.

-b.
-Descriptive terms describe the good or service.
-They are only protectable if the jury finds the public uses the term to distinguish your goods and services from those of your competitors rather than merely describe your goods or services.
-This depends on each jury's verdict.
-Juries found VISION CENTER optical clinic and BEER NUTS salted nuts unprotectable and STEAK AND BREW restaurant and HONEY ROAST nuts roasted in honey protectable.
+A trademark is anything you use to identify and distinguish your goods and services15 from competitive goods and services.16 a.
+Generic terms define the good or service.17 They are not protectable and can be used by anyone, even pirates.18 Miller's audacious "Let's sell 'em diluted beer" gamble succeeded when its LITE brand created a low-calorie beer market.
+That success was wasted because LITE was generic and unprotectable.19 b.
+Descriptive terms describe the good or service.20 They are only protectable if the jury finds the public uses the term to distinguish your goods and services from those of your competitors rather than merely describe your goods or services.21 Protectability depends on each jury's verdict.
+Juries found VISION CENTER22 optical clinic and BEER NUTS23 salted nuts unprotectable and STEAK AND BREW24 restaurant and HONEY ROAST25 nuts roasted in honey protectable.

 c.
 Suggestive terms suggest a quality or characteristic.
-They are protectable and make your marketing more effective.
-DIE HARD batteries, SURE deodorant, MUSTANG automobile.
+They are protectable and can make your marketing more effective.
+Examples: DIE HARD batteries, SURE deodorant, MUSTANG automobile.

 d.
 Arbitrary or Fanciful terms have no relationship to the good or service.
 They are very protectable.
-CAMEL cigarettes, APPLE computers, EXXON gasoline.
-They give the most security and freedom to create public perceptions, if you have the resources to create a favorable public impression.
+Examples: CAMEL cigarettes, APPLE computers, EXXON gasoline.26 These terms give the most security and freedom to create public perceptions, if you have the resources to create a favorable public impression.

-Strength Mark Goods Kind Distinctiveness

-KODAK Copiers Fanciful

-Strong APPLE Computers Arbitrary Inherently distinctive and protectable.

-SURE Deodorant Suggestive protectable.

-CHAMPION Sparkplugs Laudatory

-Weak L.A.
-GEAR Shoes Geographic Must prove "secondary meaning" to be protectable.

-STEAK AND BREW Restaurants Descriptive

-LITE Beer Generic Do not distinguish one

-Zero DISCOUNT MUFFLERS Mufflers Generic maker from another.
-Never

-SUPER GLUE Glue Generic protectable.
+Strength/ Distinctiveness Mark Goods Kind Distinctiveness KODAK Copiers Fanciful Strong APPLE Computers Arbitrary Inherently distinctive and protectable.
+SURE Deodorant Suggestive und protectuble.
+CHAMPION Sparkplugs Laudatory Must prove Weak L.A.
+GEAR Shoes Geographic "secondary meaning" STEAK AND BREW Restaurants Descriptive to be protectable.
+LITE Beer Generic Do not distinguish one Zero DISCOUNT MUFFLERS Mufflers Generic maker from another.
+SUPER GLUE Glue Generic Never protectable.

 e.
 Trade Dress.
-Trade dress is nonfunctional features that identify the good or service.
-Coca Cola's bottle, Taco Cabana's restaurant design, and Hershey's KISS chocolate shape make them more profitable.
-Trade dress can be registered .
+Trade dress27 is any nonfunctional28 feature that identifies the good or service with you.29 Coca Cola's bottle, Taco Cabana's restaurant design, and Hershey's KISS chocolate shape make them more profitable.
+Trade dress can be registered.30 f.
+Domain Names.
+A federal trademark registration is critical for protecting your domain name.31